lcarlaw/meso/README.md

 Change the `PYTHON` variable to point to the particular anaconda `meso` environment on your filesystem.

 #### Installing the latest WGRIB2 binary
-The latest version of wgrib2 is necessary for time interpolations and for decoding older version of the RAP.
+The latest version of wgrib2 is necessary for time interpolations and for decoding older versions of the RAP.
 The latest wgrib2 binary has an added flag called `new_grid_order` which is necessary if you want to use this repository to read older RUC data stored on the NCEI THREDDS servers.
-The basic information here is that some of the older RAP/RUC grib files store the UGRD and VGRD entries in separate "blocks", and wgrib2 needs these to be paired together, one VGRD after a UGRD entry.
+Some of the older RAP/RUC grib files store the UGRD and VGRD entries in separate "blocks", and wgrib2 needs these to be paired together, one VGRD after a UGRD entry.
 The steps to install (at least on my 2019 Macbook Pro running 10.15.3 Catalina) were straightforward, although I needed a separate `gcc` install than the pre-packaged XCode version on my machine which was installed via [`homebrew`](https://brew.sh/).
 This may be different on your machine.
 If not using `brew`, the usual cautions of installing binaries on your local machine apply.

 ```
 brew install gcc@9